 Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

-The following guidance is intended only to show you
+The following guidance is intended to show you

 how easy it is to start searching.

-your keywords to find at least some relevant patents.
+your keywords to find relevant patents.
 This may produce

 enough prior art to end your search.

 you will use some of the relevant patents identified to find the relevant subject